arrorLabArts/bsv20-indexer/README.md

 # Open Source BSV-20 Indexer by FireSat.io

 Welcome to the documentation for the open-source BSV-20 indexer developed by FireSat.io.
-This powerful indexer allows you to explore and interact with the BSV-20 blockchain seamlessly.
+This powerful indexer allows you to explore and interact with the BSV-20 layer seamlessly.
 We encourage developers to not only use this tool but also actively contribute to its improvement.

 ### Contribution and Bug Reports